stojkovskistefan/togaf/README.md

 C. You would confirm with your stakeholders whether the change in status of the digital product has impacted the scope, stakeholders, and the objectives for your work.
 Based on stakeholder direction, you adjust your current architecture project.

 D. You would confirm with the Architecture Board if the change in status of the digital product to running as a sustained operation impacts the scope of your current work on the annual update to the roadmap.
 If so, then you will adjust your current architecture project in alignment with the direction from the Architecture Board.

+**Answer:** B

+**Explanation:**
+TOGAF recommends assessing the impact of changes and submitting a Requirements Impact Assessment to the Architecture Board.
+This ensures that all implications are understood and the architecture remains aligned as the digital product transitions to sustained operation.

 ---